GSA/digitalgov.gov/content/posts/2012-06-29-mobile-strategy-at-the-smithsonian.md

 url: /2012/06/29/mobile-strategy-at-the-smithsonian/
 date: 2012-06-29 11:48:52 -0400
 title: Mobile Strategy at the Smithsonian
-summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.
-This entry is a story shared by the Smithsonian.&nbsp; The Smithsonian&#8217;s Mobile Strategy is designed to be integral to the overall organizational strategy of the institution.
-This Mobile Gov Experience is a synopsis of a&nbsp;webinar&nbsp;(PDF, 3.3 MB, 18 pages)&nbsp;by Smithsonian&rsquo;s'
+summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+This entry is a story shared by the Smithsonian.
+The Smithsonian&#8217;s Mobile Strategy is designed to be integral to the overall organizational strategy of the institution.
+This Mobile Gov Experience is a synopsis of a webinar (PDF, 3.3 MB, 18 pages) by Smithsonian&rsquo;s'
 authors:
   - jparcell
 categories: